eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 Therefore, the :code:`eprosima::uxr::CustomEndPoint` should be provided with information about the origin of the message in the read callback, and with information about the destination of the message in the write callback.

-In general, members of a :code:`eprosima::uxr::CustomEndPoint` object can be unsigned integers and strings.
+In general, the members of a :code:`eprosima::uxr::CustomEndPoint` object can be unsigned integers and strings.

 `CustomEndPoint` defines three methods: